 The International School of Paris prides itself in continuing to support and facilitate the study of languages throughout the school curriculum.
 While ISP is not a bilingual school, it does stress the importance of learning languages in order to further student knowledge and ability to speak in more than one's mother tongue.

-Cultures et sociétés françaises is now celebrating its sixth year as a course since its introduction in 2010.
-Through student feedback, the course has grown and expanded to become "deeply fascinating" in the eyes of student Sabrina Black, Grade 10.
+Cultures et sociétés françaises is now celebrating its eighth year as a course since its introduction in 2010.
+Through student feedback, the course has grown and expanded to become "deeply fascinating" in the eyes of former student Sabrina Black, now at university.
 Not only did the course "combine history, geography, language, art, culture, personal expression and a million other things," it also paved the way for a better understanding of her surrounding environment; Sabrina found herself and her fellow classmates focusing less on the material of the course and more on societal developments over time, appreciation for various forms of art, and cultural implications and immersion in ways that were not found in other courses.
 She states, "We learned why as opposed to what," delving deeper into French culture and society in ways that were supplemental beyond her expectations.
 Within the classroom, students studied the evolution of movies, photography, comic books, culinary arts, fashion, sports, impressionist painting, sculpture, Versailles, and more.
 They played French card games to learn the names of kings and queens, created their own personal comic books, and celebrated "La fête de la Chandeleur" with crêpes.
 Outside of the classroom, students attended cooking classes, museums visits, churches, restaurants, monuments, and more in Paris to supplement material studied in class.

 Sabrina's own experiences are not exclusive; the introduction of Cultures et sociétés françaises has been tremendously embraced.
 Being a course that is unique to ISP by integrating language with cultural and societal trends over the course of French history, it will continue to be offered for interested students.
-As Sabrina says, "Taking this class has allowed me to have a deeper understanding of not only the past, but the present and my relationship to my country," providing evidence for the success of the class and it's continuation in the future.
+As Sabrina says, "Taking this class allowed me to have a deeper understanding of not only the past, but the present and my relationship to my country," providing evidence for the success of the class and it's continuation in the future.